How Much Does Car Service Cost in NYC?

 Airport transfers are where most people first ask the price question, so let's start there.
 Unlike taxis and rideshares, car service to NYC airports is priced as a flat rate quoted before you ride.
 The number you're quoted is the number you pay — whether the trip takes 40 minutes or 90, whether it's 5 AM or midnight, whether it's raining or the FDR is a parking lot.

 Here are the current 2026 flat rates for the most common airport routes.
-“Sedan” means an executive sedan like a Mercedes E-Class or BMW 5-Series; “SUV” means a full-size luxury SUV that seats up to six with luggage.
+“Sedan” means an executive sedan like a Mercedes E-Class or BMW 5-Series; “SUV” means a full-size executive SUV like a Chevrolet Suburban or GMC Yukon XL that seats up to six with luggage.

 | Route | Sedan | SUV | Est. Time |